discretegames/mathdunders/README.md

 # mathdunders

+A Python class decorator that adds math dunder methods to

-Python decorator to add math dunders to a class derived from a numeric type.
+Python decorator  add math dunders to a class derived from a numeric type.

 *In development.*
 # TODO